 Having a Trade Name

-Moreover, to avoid any possible lawsuits (let’s hope it never comes to that!), it is advised not to use a trade name that is too close to a trademark.
+If you want to avoid any potential lawsuits, you shouldn’t use a trade name that is too close to an existing trademark.

-It is a fact that a trademark gives you more protection than a trading name.
-However, the trade name you’ve registered will allow you to file corporate taxes as well as provide you with other administrative purposes and benefits for your business.
+A trademark gives you more protection than a trading name.
+However, the trade name you’ve registered will allow you to file corporate taxes and provide you with other administrative purposes and benefits for your business.

 Because of the vastness a trademark covers, we need to also make a distinction between the many types of trademarks.